Wondering if having braces hurts? Our Toronto dentists tell you how to avoid pain during and after having braces.

 Take over-the-counter pain medication

 After your braces are removed for good, it’s not unusual to feel some soreness on your teeth or in your mouth.
-Some patients find over-the-counter pain medication such as ibuprofen - contained in Advil, Motrin and other brands - helps relieve any soreness (just ensure you are not allergic to any medication you may take).
+Some patients find over-the-counter pain medication such as ibuprofen - contained in Advil, Motrin and other brands - helps relieve any soreness (just be sure that you are not allergic to any medication you may take).

 Drink ice water or apply an ice pack